Multiple zeta value cycles in low weight: Algebraic cycles

-We will refer to $k$ as the \emph{cohomological degree} and to $p$ as the \emph{weight}. \end{defn} For our purpose, we will need not only need admissible cycles but cycles in $X \times \square^n$ whose fiber over $X$ are also admissible.
+We will refer to $k$ as the \emph{cohomological degree} and to $p$ as the \emph{weight}. \end{defn} For our purpose, we will not only need admissible cycles but cycles in $X \times \square^n$ whose fibers over $X$ are also admissible.